Commercially importing electronics into the USA is a hassle, but if managed successfully, can reap higher rewards than any other import!

 When you file the claim, you will need to include all photographs and paperwork outlined above, along with a detailed description of the product, the damages, and how the damages occured.
 Also make sure to send over any inspection reports received, and keep a record of all evidence and documentation until the claims process has been successfully completed.
 If the claim is not acknowledged within 30 days, if the claim is not paid in 120 days, or if you do not receive status reports every 60 days, you should reach out to the carrier’s headquarters to inform them of those violations, and you will need the original documentation as proof.

 If completing all the required paperwork for the CBP, FDA, and FCC, considering additional requirements, and handling freight claims seems daunting, there is a solution for taking the stress out of your hands.
 Employing a licensed customs broker and giving them the power of attorney to handle your shipments can make the process simple.
-Your broker would be a professional that’s familiar with the import process from start to finish, and can ensure that everything goes off without a hitch.
-They deal with clearing customs on a daily basis, and are reliable experts that you can trust with getting you shipment to you in the most efficient way possible.
+Your broker would be a professional that’s familiar with the import process from start to finish, and can ensure that everything goes off without a hitch, including your HTSUS codes.
+They deal with clearing customs on a daily basis, and are reliable experts that you can trust with getting your shipment to you in the most efficient way possible.
 In the event that your freight gets damaged or goes missing, customs brokers will take care of all the requirements to get your imports back on track, and to make sure your business doesn’t suffer.

 In order to enlist the help of a licensed customs broker, you will need to set up a customs broker account.
 You will need to complete a general account application, a general account questionnaire, and make an account profile.
 From your profile, you will be able to complete the required power of attorney and import security documents.